wikimedia/wikibase-termbox/README.md

 # wikibase-termbox
-User interface for managing terms in Wikibase
+User interface for managing terms in Wikibase.

+This file can be considered a quick setup guide.
+To dive into the development documentation please refer to the [docs folder](./docs).

 ## Installation
 ```